codesuab/deploysync/README.md

 - No external tracking, analytics, or telemetry
 - Only outbound connections to your own FTP/SFTP servers
 - Optional PIN lock with configurable timeout
+- All data is stored locally on your device
+- No project files, credentials, databases, or deployment history are sent to external servers
+- DeploySync does not collect or store your data

 ## License